Why Your Service Pages Aren't Converting: 5 SEO Fixes for Higher Inquiry Rates

 A service page can rank and still underperform commercially.

-That is why the right question is not only "Why is this page getting traffic?"
-It is also "Why is this page failing to turn search visibility into enquiries?"
-If your business is already investing in SEO, an SEO audit, or SEO strategy, the better move is to diagnose the conversion leak directly.
-Resources on keyword mapping, search intent, internal linking, Google Search Console, and E-E-A-T help make that diagnosis much sharper.
+If your business is already investing in SEO, an SEO audit, or SEO strategy, diagnose the conversion leak directly.
+Resources on keyword mapping, search intent, internal linking, Google Search Console, and E-E-A-T can make that diagnosis sharper.

 Stop treating ranking and conversion as the same job